mdfnam/QnA/Kinds of Cases.md

 *Sentence 3:* This is the book of a muslim (مُسْلِمٍ).
 - Here, the noun "muslim" is the possessor as it is the person who owns the book.
 From another perspective, it can also be viewed as the word which is after "of".
 - Now, in English, the noun "muslim" in the genitive case is represented the same way.
-However, in Arabic, the jarr case of the ism "muslim" is *muslimin* (In Arabic: مُسْلِمٍ), where the base word is "muslim" and accusative case is indicated by its ending "in".
+However, in Arabic, the jarr case of the ism "muslim" is *muslimin* (In Arabic: مُسْلِمٍ), where the base word is "muslim" and genitive case is indicated by its ending "in".

 ---